 You can also use an agent directory in book form like, The 2012 Guide to Literary Agents.
 If you don’t want to purchase a copy, these books can often be found in libraries as well.

-A: I’m sorry, but I can’t accept any manuscripts for legal reasons (my laywer would have my head!).
-If you are a published author and would like me to blurb your upcoming book, please contact my agent: Bill Contardi at email@example.com
+I’m sorry, but I can’t accept any manuscripts for legal reasons (my laywer would have my head!).
+If you are a published author and would like me to blurb your upcoming book, please contact my agent: Jim McCarthy at firstname.lastname@example.org

-A: If I can fit it into my schedule, I would love to!
-Please contact me with more information at: firstname.lastname@example.org
+If I can fit it into my schedule, I would love to!
+Please contact me through my booking form.